swapnilbamble1438/HotelRatings/README.md

-### It is SpringBoot Microservices Application.
+### It is SpringBoot Microservices Application with Thymeleaf Frontend.
 Build in Spring Tool Suite.

 ## HotelRatings
 - It is a microservice project which shows the example of how microservices works.